 - HIPAA Privacy Rule: The Privacy Rule sets standards for patient use and access to PHI.
 Patient authorizations and Notices of Privacy Practices are all included in this HIPAA Rule.
 Only covered entities must be compliant with HIPAA Privacy Rule standards.

 - HIPAA Security Rule: The Security Rule outlines a series of safeguards that all HIPAA-beholden entities must have in place to maintain the security of PHI.
 These safeguards are broken down into Administrative, Technical, and Physical standards–all of which must be addressed in order to comply with the regulation.

 - HIPAA Breach Notification Rule: The Breach Notification Rule sets specific standards for exactly how data breaches must be investigated, how patients must be notified, and how these breaches must be reported to HHS.

 - HIPAA Omnibus Rule: The Omnibus Rule went into effect in 2013 and states that all business associates must be HIPAA compliant.

-Now that you have a basic understanding of your HIPAA requirements, you’re ready to take our HIPAA Quiz!
+Now that you have a basic understanding of your HIPAA requirements, you’re ready to utilize our training materials and take our HIPAA Quiz!